Overview

 Frequently asked questions

-Q: What changes for buyers in their daily workflow?
 A: Savings findings no longer have an "In progress" status.
 They are either accepted (→ new or existing savings initiative) or rejected.
 Ongoing work now takes place on the savings initiative.

-Q: When should I choose "Link to existing savings initiative"?
 A: Whenever a new finding concerns the same initiative, the same supplier, or the same activity already in progress.
 This avoids duplicates and keeps the finding in the context of the ongoing work.

-Q: Can savings initiatives be created without a prior finding?
 A: Yes.
 Your own initiatives can be created at any time directly in the Savings Initiatives section.